Longhorns Lead the 2024 Texas Book Festival

 Authors: Avrel Seale, BS ’89, Life Member; Kevin Fedarko

 The Alcalde found a familiar friend on a panel held deep in the Capitol Building: Avrel Seale, a frequent contributor to the magazine as well as its former editor-in-chief.
 Seven years ago, Seale suffered a major hemorrhagic stroke that left him without the use of his right arm.
 Throughout his arduous rehabilitation process, he kept returning to his childhood dream of taking a camping trip along a river.
-“For anyone who ever hears the story of Huck Finn, the archetype of a river trip takes root,” he said.
-Eventually he learned to paddle a tandem pedal canoe and, alongside a good friend, set off on an 84-mile trip down the Nueces River to the Gulf of Mexico—which becomes the story of his memoir The River Nuts.
+“For anyone who ever hears the story of Huck Finn, the archetype of a river trip takes root,” Seale said.
+Eventually he learned to paddle a tandem pedal canoe and, alongside a good friend, set off on an 84-mile trip down the Nueces River to the Gulf of Mexico—which became the story of his memoir The River Nuts.
 Joining Seale on the panel was Kevin Fedarko, whose award-winning book A Walk in the Park is about his journey traversing the Grand Canyon on foot.
 “If you think about the metrics we traditionally use—length, time, and the famousness of the terrain—you might think mine is the superior journey,” Fedarko said, “but nothing I did even compares to the things Avrel had to do.” —Eliza Pillsbury

 Poetry Reading & Discussion